kajaschmidt/aries-jupyter-playground/README.md

 2. Move to the `./SyMPC` directory and clone the [SyMPC](https://github.com/OpenMined/SyMPC) repository.
 The SyMPC package is created by the OpenMined organization, and an extension of the [PySyft](https://github.com/OpenMined/PySyft) library, and automatically installs PySyft (which is needed for this Use Case).
 3. Run: `./manage.sh start`.
 This spins up all docker containers defined in the `docker-compose.yml` file and named in the DEFAULT_CONTAINERS variable defined in the `manage.sh` shell script.
 4. Retrieve the URLs for each agent's jupyter notebook (business logic) by running `./scripts/get_URLS.sh` in a terminal from the root of this project.
+5. Run the use case's demo (parallel to the steps in the sequence diagram)
+   1. Open the authority's jupyter notebook.
+Then, execute Notebook `01_init_authority_as_issuer.ipynb`
+   2. Open the manufacturers' jupyter notebooks.
+Then, execute the authority's and manufacturers' notebooks starting with `02_`
+   3. Open the city's jupyter notebook.
+Then, proceed with the city's and manufacturers' notebooks `03_`

 To stop the docker containers run either of the two commands:
 * `./manage.sh stop` - this terminates the containers but persists the volumes.
 Specifically the agent wallet storage held in postgres-db's
 * `./manage.sh down` - terminate containers and delete all volumes (e.g., the issued VCs stored in an agent's wallet)

 **Note:** An error when spinning the docker containers might be `Service '<docker-container>' failed to build : Build failed`.
-A possible solution is to up the Memory available to docker to 3GB (see [StackOverflow post](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container).
+A possible solution is to up the Memory available to docker to 3GB (see [StackOverflow post](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)).

-# Error Messages
+### Potential Error Messages
 There is a chance you run into certain error messages.
 Here is a list of how to deal with a few of them:

-### Error 1: Non-responsive agents
+#### Error 1: Non-responsive agents
 In some cases, the agents fail to connect with one another.
 If too many connection requests are made, a `402` error appears in the Docker logs of one of the agents:
 ```
 aries_cloudagent.transport.outbound.manager ERROR >>> Error when posting to: https://682ea719f54a.ngrok.io; Error: (<class 'aries_cloudagent.transport.outbound.base.OutboundTransportError'>, OutboundTransportError('Unexpected response status 402, caused by: Payment Required',), <traceback object at 0x7fe0d157d788>); Re-queue failed message ...
 ```
 The error asks the user to provide Payment for the ngrok service.
 A solution is to stop the docker containers through `./manage.sh stop` and restarting them `./manage.sh start`.

-### Error 1: Proxy Settings
+#### Error 2: Proxy Settings

 * See [this Medium article](https://airman604.medium.com/getting-docker-to-work-with-a-proxy-server-fadec841194e) with information on how to set up a proxy for docker-compose
 * Frequent error when building the docker containers: `Service '<docker-container>' failed to build : Build failed`.
 Try to increase the memory available memory to 3GB (see [StackOverflow post](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)